-In my early teaching career, I spent hundreds of pounds on classroom resources, and items to affix to my classroom walls.
+In my early teaching career, I spent hundreds of pounds on classroom resources and items to affix to my classroom walls.
 It would seem that I am not alone.
-Teachers seem to have a natural compulsion to purchase stationary, and I am a self-confessed recovering glitter-aholic.
+Teachers seem to have a natural compulsion to purchase stationery, and I am a self-confessed recovering glitter-aholic.

 Re-use & Re-purpose

 In every primary school, I have worked in, the pupil’s sketchbooks follow them from Year 1 to 6 and are replaced when full.
 This is so everyone can see the progression of their work.
 But this is not the case with other books, and the school policy has always been to begin a new book at the beginning of the year, even if the previous year’s book is virtually unused – it breaks the heart to see this incredible waste of paper and money.

 - Old textbooks are thrown away every few years because of slight changes.

 - Even the daily leftovers from school meals could be given away rather than thrown away.

 It is very tempting to download ready-made resources to save you time and energy, but personalised items that you make yourself, or get a few pupils to make on your behalf, can make learning experience bespoke and give a real boost to engagement.
 You can also call out to teachers within your school and in the online community for items for you to adapt for your class.

 Teachers often have a propensity for hoarding, because you never know when it will come in handy.
 This not only puts pressure on storage space but on tempers and marriages too.